How to drill a hole in stone

 Another method to clear the dust while drilling a hole in stone is to use the wet drilling technique.
 This involves using water to cool the drill bit and suppress the dust.
 Simply pour water over the drilling area while drilling to keep the dust down.
 This method is particularly effective when drilling through softer stone materials.

-See also Best drill for concrete anchors
+See also Best drill head for impact drill

 3. Vacuum attachment